Skip to main content

 Disconnect from GitHub

-GitHub is connected at the account level, not per task.
+GitHub is connected at the workspace level.
 Disconnecting removes the GitHub link for your entire Rocket account.
-To disconnect, click Disconnect from either:

 Your task files in Rocket remain intact after disconnecting.
 To reconnect, go through the same steps and authorize a GitHub account.